JeffreyRiggle/my-site/content/blog/web-visualization/index.md

 Another feature that I decided to create was a basic inspection of the page.
 Since I was already downloading all of the HTML, Javascript and CSS I figured it would be neat to see what I could pull out of those assets.

-For css, I started off by getting all links I could find in the documents.
+For CSS, I started off by getting all links I could find in the documents.
 Then I decided to get a list of all of the classes, ids and selectors used.
 I also decided to find all css functions that had been used.

 In the case of Javascript, I decided to look for all properties and functions that had been used in the window and document global.
 I also decided to look at every string that was defined because usually those strings contain URLs.